Healthdirect Free Australian health advice you can count on.

 How is irritability treated?

-Knowing your triggers or the source of your irritability can help you manage it.
-Here are some tips to find out what situations affect you.
+• Identify your triggers or the source of your irritability so you can manage it.

-• Take a walk, go for a swim, or try another type of physical activity.
+• Take a walk, go for a swim or try another type of physical activity.

-• Listen to music.
+• Listen to music or watch television.

 • Read a book.